blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

          - Recommend deletion of the **Concerned Fragments**.

      - `DELETE` Demands:
+         - If restricted to a Privacy Scope Restriction having a `processing-category` or a `purpose`, recommend status = `DENIED`, motive = `REQUEST-UNSUPPORTED` (A DELETE request can only be relative to a category of data, not to a category of processing or a particular purpose.)
          - If the **Concerned Fragments** set is empty, recommend status = `DENIED`, motive = `NO-SUCH-DATA`
          - If it is non-empty:
              - recommend for deletion the Data Capture Fragments from that set, the `scope` of which only includes [Privacy Scope Triples](#privacy-scope-triples) that are introduced in the Eligible Privacy Scope under Legal Bases belonging to {`LEGITIMATE-INTEREST`, `CONSENT`}